-The focus of this workshop, which brings together leading experts and researchers from Australia and overseas, is on comparative assessment of important aspects of governance and regulation of charities.
-This workshop forms part of a larger project, funded by the Australian Research Council, which undertakes a comprehensive and comparative investigation of governance and enforcement in the charitable sector in a number of jurisdictions, with particular focus on Australia.
+The focus of this workshop, bought together leading experts and researchers from Australia and overseas, is on comparative assessment of important aspects of governance and regulation of charities.
+This workshop formed part of a larger project, funded by the Australian Research Council, which undertook a comprehensive and comparative investigation of governance and enforcement in the charitable sector in a number of jurisdictions, with particular focus on Australia.
 The charitable sector is an essential part of the social fabric and economy in a number of jurisdictions.
 The detailed comparative evaluation facilitated during this workshop will enable identification of problematic issues, as well as development of policies, recommendations and reforms.
-As part of the presentations, Rosemary Langford will present her draft findings and recommendations and welcomes feedback.
+As part of the presentations, Rosemary Langford presented her draft findings and recommendations and welcomed feedback.

-The workshop will consist of papers on a number of important topics concerning governance and regulation of charities from a comparative perspective.
-Day 1 of the workshop (on 2 May 2022) will be in hybrid format, with participants having the option of either attending in-person at Melbourne Law School or attending online (or a mixture of both).
-Day 2 of the workshop (on 3 May) will be fully online, with sessions run by presenters from a number of jurisdictions.
+The workshop consisted of papers on a number of important topics concerning governance and regulation of charities from a comparative perspective.
+Day 1 of the workshop (on 2 May 2022) was held in hybrid format, with participants having the option of either attending in-person at Melbourne Law School or attending online (or a mixture of both).
+Day 2 of the workshop (on 3 May) was fully online, with sessions run by presenters from a number of jurisdictions.

 Please direct any inquiries to Rosemary Langford.